srid99/elementary-setup/INSTRUCTIONS.md

 Note: This is a self-instruction manual.
 Make sure these changes suits your taste.
 You might not need all of them.

+### Public key not available

+If you get this error run the below command with the missing public key

+	sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys <PUBLIC_KEY>

 ### Terminal

 Terminal settings has to be changed.
 Set Opacity to 80 and choose the theme to Zenburn.